Dry weather (or a drought) is a natural event which happens when a period of prolonged low rainfall creates a water shortage.

 General water supplies – to homes and businesses

 Every five years we are committed to updating our statutory Drought Plan, which defines our response both in terms of how we prepare in advance, how we respond during an event and the measures deployed to support recovery post drought.
-The Drought Plan continues to be revised and this approach will allow South East Water to response to those inevitable future challenges posed by climate change.
-We were given approval to publish our final Drought Plan by DEFRA in May 2022 and you can find out more here.
+Our current drought plan was published in 2022, and we are now in the process of developing our 2027 Drought plan.
+We anticipate submitting our draft plan to Defra in October and will be holding a public consultation on the plan during the Winter of 2025/26.
+We expect to publish our final 2027 Drought Plan in late 2026.

 How have we performed?